proxied-mail/api-docs/docs/endpoints/getProxyBindings.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

-# What is experiment ?
+# GET /api/v1/proxy-bindings

 A/B testing, also known as split testing, refers to a randomized experimentation process wherein two or more versions of a variable (web page, page element, etc.) are shown to different segments of website visitors at the same time to determine which version leaves the maximum impact and drives business metrics.